 - Primary polydipsia.

 An ADH test alone is generally not enough to make a diagnosis.
 Your doctor will probably need to perform a combination of tests.
 Some tests that can be done with an ADH test include the following:

 - An osmolality test is a blood or urine test that measures the concentration of dissolved particles in blood serum and urine.

-- An electrolyte test is a blood test used to measure the amount of electrolytes, usually sodium or potassium, in your body.
+- An electrolyte test is a blood test used to measure the number of electrolytes, usually sodium or potassium, in your body.

 - A water deprivation test looks at how often you urinate if you stop drinking water for several hours.